mohdsuhail0786/mathrithms-test/README.md

 To run this application you should have NODEJS installed along with npm.

 Open the root directory in the terminal and
+1. you have to clone this repository
-1. run the commands given below
+2. run the commands given below`
 ```js
 npm i
 node index.js